 The screen on the farthest right is another live feed of astronauts working.
 Here, you can see someone in his sock feet working and as we were listening, he must have turned upside down two or three times, concentrating on something he had in his hands, but not paying much attention to his rotation - funny!

 It was so interesting to see people working at their computer stations, ready to communicate with the astronauts if needed.
 The current flight director is below.
 Each desk area was somewhat personalized and some had flags showing the country of the technician.
 Each of the 15 to 20 flight controllers who sits at a console has the help of other engineers and flight controllers monitoring and analyzing data in nearby staff support rooms.
+The little "GO" in green is for comm (communications) time left and that it is clear.
+Mr. Renfrew mentioned that they try to preserve five hours of sleep time for the astronauts and that it should be uninterrupted if at all possible.

 I cannot imagine being here, or in any control room for that matter, or viewing seats when an event such as the MSL Curiosity landing last August.
 I know that my own excitement and hope, yet stress and uncertainty at the "Seven Minutes of Terror" was enough - I cannot fathom what I would experience if I had spent more than ten years of my life on the project - the apprehension would have been insane!